-Improve the Psychological Symptoms of Lupus with Mindfulness
+Improve the Psychological Well-Being of Lupus Patients with Mindfulness

 By John M. de Castro, Ph.D.